Jaigo48/G_LoopZero-/README.md

 # Troubleshooting

-## Tickets Are Not Appearing

-If the tickets are not visible in the LoopZero application:

-Choose Import JSON.

-Select the provided sample ticket JSON file.

-Confirm that the 10 sample tickets appear.

-Run the AI Triage process.

-If the tickets still do not appear after importing the sample JSON, verify that the provided JSON file is the expected sample-ticket file.

-\---

 ## The Dashboard Does Not Show My Latest Status

 The dashboard is a snapshot of the ticket data at the time it was generated.
 It is not automatically refreshed every time a ticket changes.